 🌕 Where nervous system wisdom rewrites the menopause playbook—part of The Reckoning Years series.

-It’s often treated as a local orthopedic problem.
+Frozen shoulder is common in menopause.
+It’s usually treated as a local orthopedic problem.

 What’s Actually Happening